-If you’ve gone through a particularly stressful period in your life and feel drained, or feel chronically prone to “getting stressed out”, you should consider Chinese medicine, or acupuncture, as one of the best ways to recuperate your energy.
+If you’ve gone through a particularly stressful period in your life and feel drained or chronically prone to “getting stressed out”, you should consider Chinese medicine, or acupuncture, as one of the best ways to recuperate your energy.

 Stress is a part of life, but if the body isn’t able to maintain a healthy balance between the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest) branches of the nervous system, you’re headed for trouble.
 This chronically raises cortisol levels, which has a wide range of degenerative systemic effects over time.

 What Does Stress Do To Your Body Over Time?

 Cardiovascular disease, insomnia, susceptibility to infections, skin problems, ulcers & other GI problems, chronic pain, and irregularities with insulin and fertility are all common effects of this type of imbalance.
 So are anxiety, mood swings, hypertension, palpitations of the heart, and cold hands.

 Many patients find receiving acupuncture for stress to be an extremely effective treatment option, as it seems to balance the nervous and endocrine systems back into balance.
 Scientifically speaking, we don’t know the exact mechanisms via which this is working, yet, though we have some good ideas (it involves cortisol levels!); however, there is substantial data that reflects that it is working.